MichaelACCAI8/Appsync-dynamo-backend-1/README.md

 ## Steps

-## Create Policy
+## Create Resources

+-- Checkout in the terminal to the branch create_resources

+git checkout create_resources

-## Create Api And Data Base With IAM Policy And Assing Policy To Role
+## Create Api And Data Base

 -- Create a file in the root dir: